0xE232FE/ogamy/README.md

 - write something to rename planets
 - be able to see fleets
 - functions for construction time and build cost (in tools.py)
+- fleet journey time calculator (also in tools.py)